alejosilvalau/alejosilvalau/README.md

     <a href="https://github.com/alejosilvalau/commentme-web">CommentMe</a>
   </li>
   <li>
-    💻 Take a look at my projects
+    💻 Take a look at my
     <a href="https://github.com/alejosilvalau">Github</a>
   </li>
   <li>